How to Format URLs in Text

 URLs and Terminal Punctuation

-URLs always have internal periods and are often scattered with other punctuation marks too, so what do you do when one shows up at the end of a sentence?
-Should you include the period or other terminal punctuation mark at the end of the sentence as you normally would, leave off the period so the reader doesn't mistakenly include it in the address, or do something funky such as put quotes around the Web address?
+URLs always have internal periods and often are scattered with other punctuation marks and symbols such as question marks, slashes, and percent signs.
+So what do you do when one shows up at the end of a sentence?
+Should you include the period or other terminal punctuation mark at the end of the sentence as you normally would?
+Leave off the period so the reader doesn't mistakenly include it in the address?
+Or do something funky such as put quotation marks around the Web address?
 As you're weighing your options, first consider whether you are writing for print or the Web.

 The Full Monty: Full URLs Versus Abbreviated URLs